chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 </h6>
 <dl>
 <dd>
 Nominally, this symbol gives the number of digital I/O pins defined by the board variant that exist natively in the microcontroller on the board.
-This isn’t strictly the actual number of pins.
+This isn't strictly the actual number of pins.
 There may be holes in the range and pins within this range that are not valid.
 NUM_DIGITAL_PINS-1 is the highest numbered digital pin that is accessed directly by the microcontroller.

 </dd>
 </dl>